Health & Safety Management

 At Zodiac Maritime we started work on implementing a quality management system in 1993, completing certification to what was then the ISO 9002 Standard in 1994.
 The company was then in a good position to begin working on the early implementation of the International Safety Management Code (ISM Code).

-In July 1996 we received the Document of Compliance for the office-based activities, which was two years ahead of the phase I implementation date, and then completed certification for all the managed vessels (phase I and phase II ships) before the ISM phase 1 due date which was July 1998.
+In July 1996 we received the Document of Compliance for the office-based activities, which was two years ahead of the phase I implementation date, and then completed certification for all the managed vessels before the phase 1 due date which was July 1998.

 We have been able to achieve continual improvements across a range of safety management performance indicators by the effective use of management systems such as the voluntary standards (ISO 9001, ISO 14001, OHSAS 18001 and ISO 50001) as well as the mandatory Codes for ISM and ISPS.

-Zodiac Maritime Agencies Ltd is pleased to work in partnership with several of our major customers on a range of safety programmes and initiatives.
+Zodiac Maritime Ltd is pleased to work in partnership with several of our major customers on a range of safety programmes and initiatives.

 The health and safety of everyone that works on board our managed vessels is very important to us.
-We focus our attention on the elements that contribute to a safe working environment in order to minimize the risks to all those on board our vessels.
+We focus our attention on the elements that contribute to a safe working environment in order to minimise the risks to all those on board our vessels.